 Postnuptial agreements are legal contracts detailing certain financial responsibilities and/or entitlements during a marriage or following a divorce.
-Signed after a couple has married, postnuptial agreements can cover issues that include (but may not be limited to):
+Signed after a couple has married, postnuptial agreements can cover issues that include:

-Issues that cannot legally be determined by the terms of postnuptial agreements include (but may not be limited to):
+Issues that cannot legally be determined by the terms of postnuptial agreements include:

-In general, married people who can benefit from developing postnuptial agreements include (but may not be limited to) those who:
+In general, married people who can benefit from developing postnuptial agreements include those who:

 - Did not have time to develop a prenuptial agreement (prenup) – The stress of planning a wedding can make it easy to forget a few of the finer points, like getting that prenup written, reviewed and signed.
 For couples who overlooked or didn’t have time to get this done before getting married, postnuptial agreements can be helpful.